TWal/SuperOS/README.md

 ## Documentation

-If you have doxygen installed, You can run`make doc` to build the documentation.
+If you have doxygen installed, You can run `make doc` to build the documentation.

+## Report

+You can build the project report with `make report` in root directory or `make` in report directory.